m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 _Version 2 of the integration has many new features and quality of life enhancements including_:

-- Now uses xMatters Flow designer allowing for easy two way integrations with other applications.
+- Now uses xMatters Flow designer allowing for easy two-way integrations with other applications.
 - xMatters form added to automate some of the installation process with Twilio.
 - New option added to create an xMatters Incident via phone.
 - Creating an xMatters conference bridge can now connect the caller to the conference bridge automatically.
-No need to call in seperately.
+No need to call in separately.
 - Speak phrases are saved as environment variables and removed from scripts.
 This allows for modifications to speak phrases without code changes.
 - New option added to return to the caller to the main menu.
-- Added api connection with a random dad joke generator.
-Jokes are played while audio is transcribed and the user is waiting
+- Added API connection with a random dad joke generator.
+Jokes are played while audio is transcribed, and the user is waiting.
 - Added configuration item to play random joke, ordered phrases or static phrases while the user waits.
 - Various bug fixes.
 - Leverages new Twilio features for deploying functions.
-- Some twilio dependencies removed.
+- Some Twilio dependencies removed.
-- It's now easy to include/disclude each of the phone options for creating an xMatters alert, conference, incident or direct to lead calling.
+- It's now easy to include/exclude each of the phone options for creating an xMatters alert, conference, incident or direct to lead calling.
 - Easily change the voice used for speaking text and take advantage of the newest technologies around natural speech.
-- Simpied control of whether call in user is authroized to use the integration.
+- Simplified control of whether call in user is authorized to use the integration.

 <kbd>
   <img src="https://github.com/xmatters/xMatters-Labs/raw/master/media/disclaimer.png">